-The Committee is concerned about the number of new applications.
+The Committee is concerned that an insufficient number of qualified candidates are applying.
 It is to be noted that the quality of the applicants is high; nevertheless, the Committee feels that there are many truly qualified applicants out there, but who are not applying.